Guavus/sftp-actions/docs/SFTPPut-action.md

 SFTP Put
 ========

-SFTP Put is a Guavus Enterprise Accelerator that is used for uploading of file(s) from filesystem (local/HDFS) to an FTP server.
+SFTP Put is used for uploading of file(s) from filesystem (local/HDFS) to an FTP server.
 File Regex can be used to filter the files of interest.

 Usage Notes